Honório Hermeto Carneiro Leão, Marquis of Paraná: Struggle over electoral reform

 Formed in late 1853, the Conciliation cabinet faced the Parliament only when it gathered in May 1854.
 Paraná presented a bill to reform the Code of Criminal Procedure, which had already been reformed in 1841.
 In search of support, Paraná went as far as to aid Liberal candidates in the 1854 provincial elections.
 The opposition by most saquaremas to this judicial reform was so fierce that a year later, Paraná (who had been raised from Viscount to Marquis in late 1854) backed down and implicitly withdrew the bill.

-Almost concurrently, he presented a project of electoral reform that was also vehemently opposed by the saquaremas.
+Almost concurrently, he presented a bill of electoral reform that was also vehemently opposed by the saquaremas.
 Historian Jeffrey D. Needell states that the saquaremas "had seen him, one of their own chieftains, pick a cabinet of relatively weak men, men he could dominate.
 They saw an explicit attack on party government and party deals, using patronage alone to secure support.
-They saw that the loyalty of the ministers was principally toward Paraná, the Emperor, and a non-partisan approach to patronage (which ipso facto, undercut their party and strengthened the cabinet)."
+They saw that the loyalty of the ministers was principally toward Paraná, the emperor, and a non-partisan approach to patronage (which ipso facto, undercut their party and strengthened the cabinet)."
 Saquaremas found it harder to accept the cabinet's aid being diverted—in an attempt to secure more support for cabinet initiatives—from themselves to Liberal candidates in provincial and general elections.

 During his time in Pernambuco (1849–1850), Paraná had experienced first-hand how the party's principles were seen as irrelevant and ignored at local and provincial levels.
 A cabinet could gain the backing of local bosses for its national candidates using patronage alone.
 Paraná did not need the support of the saquaremas, he could find it elsewhere.
 Throughout his life, Paraná managed to set aside past grievances when doing so could further opportune alliances.
 As Eusébio de Queirós said of Paraná, "like all men of strong temperament, he tends more to exaggerate his generosity towards his conquered enemies than in accommodations to conquering friends."